-V. Program Requirements
+VII.
+Program Requirements

 Counties are not required to participate in the CBCAP Program.
 Counties who elect to participate in the CBCAP Program are required to meet the program requirements set forth in the CBCAP statute, California Child and Family Services Review (C-CFSR) system and the OCAP annual reporting process.
-Counties are required to apply for funds annually.
-The application process is released by the OCAP through an All County Letter.

-VII.
+VIII.
 References